IndianaDawson/AI-Engineering/README.md

 Each of the links take you to the IBM course on coursera, and the notes underneath each link give a reference to what is covered in the course and covered within the notebooks in their respected folders

 1. [Machine Learning with Python](https://www.coursera.org/learn/machine-learning-with-python)
-   - First part of course, great place to start, but better covered in [IBM Introduction to Machine Learning Specialization(https://www.coursera.org/specializations/ibm-intro-machine-learning)
+   - First part of course, great place to start, but better covered in [IBM Introduction to Machine Learning Specialization](https://www.coursera.org/specializations/ibm-intro-machine-learning)
-   - Can visit my work on that here: [IBM Introduction to Machine Learning Specialization](https://github.com/IndianaDawson/IBM-Introduction-to-Machine-Learning-Specialization)
+   - You can visit the github repository I made for it [here](https://github.com/IndianaDawson/IBM-Introduction-to-Machine-Learning-Specialization)

 2. [Scalable Machine Learning on Big Data using Apache Spark](https://www.coursera.org/learn/machine-learning-big-data-apache-spark)
    - RDD & Datasets